 We have inspirational women working at every level of our business, but there is a long way to go before they are equally represented.
-At the current rate of progress it would be 2095 before women are equally represented across the globe ('HeForShe' campaign) – and we just can’t wait that long.
-We are striving to attract and keep talented women, by making every office, site and depot a great place for women to work in.
+At the current rate of progress it would be 2095 before women are equally represented across the globe ('HeForShe' campaign) – and we just can’t wait that long which is why we signed up to the United Nations 'HeforShe' campaign.

 Supporting our talented women

 Our Women@Amey 'Learning Development Programme' encourages and supports women to take the next step in their career and become future leaders of our business.

 We support flexible working, recognising that it nurtures inclusion, diversity and work-life balance for our people - resulting in positive outcomes for our business.
 Click here to read what our CEO thinks about flexible working.